 Penang Road is the main tourist area of George Town, with plenty of good places to choose from along the road itself and in the surrounding streets.

-The road runs from KOMTAR and its shopping malls, all the way to the main night life area of Georgetown at the northern end.
+The road runs from KOMTAR and its shopping malls, all the way to the main night life area of Georgetown at the northern end (known as Upper Penang Road).

 This is where you will find all of the more upmarket accommodation within a small area.